 We do not own or operate, and currently have no plans to establish, any manufacturing facilities.
 We currently rely, and expect to continue to rely, on third parties for the manufacture of our product candidates for preclinical and clinical testing as well as for commercial manufacture of any products that we may commercialize.
+All of our product candidates are small molecules and are manufactured in synthetic processes from available starting materials.
+The chemistry does not currently require unusual equipment in the manufacturing process.
+We expect to continue to develop product candidates that can be produced cost-effectively at contract manufacturing facilities.

-Under our license agreement with Janssen, Janssen has provided us with its existing inventory of clinical supply of tipifarnib, which we believe will support our ongoing and planned Phase 2 clinical trials of tipifarnib.
-Janssen also provided us with its existing inventory of the crude drug substance and bulk key intermediate for manufacture of drug substance for tipifarnib.
-If needed, we aim to engage, by entering into a supply agreement or through another arrangement, third party manufacturers to provide us with additional tipifarnib clinical supply.
-For all of our product candidates, we aim to identify and qualify manufacturers to provide the active pharmaceutical ingredient, or API, and fill-and-finish services prior to submission of an NDA to the FDA.
+For all our product candidates, we aim to identify and qualify manufacturers to provide the active pharmaceutical ingredient, or API, and fill-and-finish services prior to submission of a New Drug Application, or NDA, to the FDA.